strimzi/strimzi-kafka-operator/development-docs/TESTING.md

     1. **@ParallelSuite** - such a test suite creates its namespace (f.e., for TracingST creates `tracing-st` namespace).
        This is needed because we must ensure that each parallel suite runs in a separate namespace and thus runs in isolation.
     2. **@ParallelNamespaceTest** = responsible for creating and deleting auxiliary namespaces for such test cases.
-- **SuiteThreadController** = provides synchronization between test suites (i.e., @ParallelSuite, @IsolatedSuite).
-There are a few cases that have to synchronise if parallelism is enabled.
+- **SuiteThreadController** = provides synchronization between test cases (i.e., @ParallelTest, @ParallelNamespaceTest and @IsolatedTest).
-    1. case = only @ParallelSuites are executed (no need synchronization)
-    2. case = only @IsolatedSuites are executed
-        - synchronization provided by `waitUntilEntryIsOpen()` invoked in `@BeforeAll`.
-When first IsolatedSuite start execution it locks other @IsolatedSuite, which have to wait until execution of first @IsolatedSuites is done and after that such lock is released by `unLockIsolatedSuite()` in `@AfterAll`)
-    3. case = we run few @ParallelSuites and few @IsolatedSuites.
-        - synchronization by mechanism from 2. point and also all @IsolatedSuites has to wait until all @ParallelSuites are done.
-          This is achieved by an atomic counter (i.e., `runningTestSuitesInParallelCount`) inside this class.
-Whether @ParallelSuite starts its execution, we increment such counter (`@BeforeAll`), and analogically we decrement it in `@AfterAll`.
-    4. case = we run a few @IsolatedSuites and a few @ParallelSuites.
-        - this covers synchronization introduced in 2. point.
-    5. case = we run @ParallelSuites -> @IsolatedSuites -> @ParallelSuites
-        - a combination of synchronization introduced in 2., 3. point
-    6. case = we run @IsolatedSuites -> @ParallelSuites -> @IsolatedSuites
-        - the combination of synchronization introduced in 2., 3. point
-    7. case (specific) = there is a case when the user can specify to run fixed parallelism with two threads.
-If Thread A is @ParallelSuite and runs first, he has to deploy a shared Cluster Operator (in `BeforeAllOnce.class`).
-The Thread B is @IsolatedSuite and is the second one.
-Thread B waits only it can start execution controlled by method (`waitUntilZeroParallelSuites()`).
-       This condition is true, so @IsolatedSuite will start deploying Cluster Operator even Thread A is deploying a shared Cluster Operator.
-       That's why we increment counter (i.e., `runningTestSuitesInParallelCount`) in `BeforeAllOnce` and eliminate such a problem.
-    8. case (specific) = ForkJoinPool spawns additional (unnecessary) threads, exceeding our configured parallelism limit.
+- ForkJoinPool spawns additional (unnecessary) threads (because of Work-Stealing algorithm), exceeding our configured parallelism limit:
-    - synchronization provide by `waitUntilAllowedNumberTestSuitesInParallel()` and `notifyParallelSuiteToAllowExecution()` method
+    - synchronization provide by `waitUntilAllowedNumberTestCasesParallel()` and `notifyParallelTestToAllowExecution()` method
-    - synchronize point where @ParallelSuite end it in a situation when `ForkJoinPool` spawn additional threads, which can exceed the limit specified.
+    - synchronize point where test suite end it in a situation when `ForkJoinPool` spawn additional threads, which can exceed the limit specified.
 Thus many threads can start executing test suites which could potentially destroy clusters.
 This mechanism will put all other threads (i.e., not needed) into the waiting room.
-      After one of the `ParallelSuite` is done with execution we release `notifyParallelSuiteToAllowExecution()`one test suite setting `isParallelSuiteReleased` flag.
-This ensures that only one test suite will continue execution, and others will still wait.
+      After one of the `ParalleTest` is done with execution we release `notifyParallelTestToAllowExecution()`one test case setting `isParallelTestReleased` flag.
+This ensures that only one test case will continue execution, and others will still wait.

 ## Cluster Operator log check